Scott

 My crop of onions, grown in Class A biosolids, is just one example of the truth in that statement.
 So are many examples in the peer-reviewed literature (Cogger et al., 2013; Una et al., 2022).
 That is why biosolids are a stupid thing to waste.
 Adding biosolids to soils instead of putting them in landfills is a tried and true way to maintain soil productivity and improve soil health.
 This is something that we’ve known since the use of night soil.
 Treatment has taken the pathogens away, and pretreatment can reduce the PFAS.
 Keeping biosolids out of landfills not only enriches the soils, it helps clear the air.
 Each dry ton of biosolids you put in a landfill emits about 3 tons of carbon dioxide (CO2).

 If you’ve been following this series, you are all too aware of the fact that biosolids contain PFAS.
 While some would suggest that is reason enough to toss or burn the stuff, there is a simple approach that will keep your soil well fed and also reduce the PFAS concentrations in the biosolids.
 This became clear at our annual Northwest Biosolids conference.
-Scott Mansell, an engineer with Clean Water Services (CWS), reported on the utility’s efforts to get a handle on PFAS in the biosolids that it manages.
+Scott Mansell, this column’s coauthor, is an engineer with Clean Water Services (CWS).
+He reported on the utility’s efforts to get a handle on PFAS in the biosolids that it manages.
 CWS is a sewer and stormwater utility that serves over half a million people just west of Portland, Oregon.
 They operate four water resource recovery facilities (WRRFs) that range in size from small (approximately 6 million gallons per day or MGD) to not quite as small (approximately 46 MGD), and land apply the Class B biosolids from those WRRFs.

 Source Control